 Artificial Intelligence or AI

 Computer systems capable of performing tasks that typically require intelligence of humans and other higher-order living organisms, e.g. perception, learning, reasoning, and decision-making (Artificial intelligence - Wikipedia).
-Majoir AI technologies include:
+Major AI technologies include:

 -

-Machine Learning: Subset of AI that involves training algorithms on data to make predictions or decisions without being explicitly programmed (www.britannica.com/technology/machine-learning).
+Machine Learning ("ML"): Subset of AI that involves data training algorithms to make predictions or decisions without being explicitly programmed (www.britannica.com/technology/machine-learning).
 It includes supervised, unsupervised, and reinforcement learning.

 -